OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * some alternatively gifted BIOS coders (HP laptops, for example) does not return disk size information at all.
-This should not affect to OS/2 boot, but for using this disk in QSINIT disk size must be detected.
+This should not affect to OS/2 boot, but for using this disk in QSINIT, disk size must be detected.

-   "Detect size" option available in Disk Manament dialog in SysView as well as "dmgr mode" command is able to set number of sectors directly.
+   "Detect size" option available in Disk Management dialog in SysView as well as "dmgr mode" command is able to set number of sectors directly.

+ * pressing LEFT SHIFT key on loading will cause skipping of QSSETUP.CMD and direct start of QSINIT shell (cmd.exe).
+This is some kind of emergency mode which allow to skip any additional processing (like MTRR setup) - if this processing stops QSINIT boot.

+   Also, COM port output is off in this mode to prevent locking on missing port / incorrect port address in os2ldr.ini.

+   [[Loading]] message is red in this mode.
+If it green then you are too slow :)

   =======================================================================
    7. QSINIT boot details.